abbreviatedman/react-monorepo/02-props-and-state/2e-state-and-props-assignment/readme.md

 	- This component should receive a list of houses and a `selectHouse` function as props.
 	- Iterate over the list of houses and render a `House` component for each house.
 	- Pass the `house` object and `selectHouse` function as props to each `House` component.
+	- You'll also want to add a key to each `House` component.
+The `FacilityName` of each house object is a good candidate for this.

 2. **Render the `HouseList` Component in `App.jsx`**:
 	- Remove the rendering of the single sample house from the previous step.